Visas and immigration

 Short-term Austrian visas

-Short-term visas allow you to stay in Austria for a limited amount of time and do not automatically allow you to legally work.
-For more information, check out this government site.
+Short-term visas allow you to stay in Austria for a limited amount of time but do not automatically allow you to work legally.

 A Visa